efcline/efcline.github.io/_posts/2016-11-17-assignment5.md

 But we quickly realized that this created duplicate lines of data within octocat - not very useful or very professional.
 Then removing those duplicate lines became a chore.
 I settled on deleting things line by (duplicate) line, but Sarah found a great `TRUNCATE` command that cleared the whole thing.
 I'm always a little fearful when erasing things - what if it messes up and we can't fix it? - but this one was perfect.
+Once cleared, we added in a unique key, which disallows identical sets of data in a table and proved the use of a unique but random string of characters as ID markers.

 At the same time, we were still wrestling with our script and getting it all to add properly to octocat.
 I wanted to use the `INSERT` command, but that proved too difficult, so we switched to attempting the `IGNORE`